luismcsoul/the-sustainable-republic/README.md

 55. In a third level, the consumption will be subtiered, where greater consumption would be taxed at a greater rate (with the intention to discourage waste, reduce overconsumption and on contrary incentivize self moderation).

-55.b.
+55. b.
 The charges for sewage system will be calculated as mirroring the water consumption adjusted to the total operational cost of the operator.

-55.c.
+55. c.
+Notice how this model incentivizes corporations to install circular water treatment within their premises.

+55. d.
 A similar tiered tax charges will be applied for the other utilities: gas, electricity, telecommunications, etc.

+55. e.
+Incentives to install solar energy panels on rooftops are intended to aim for the self sustained operation of the households and sell the excess to the local grid (effectively reducing pressure to produce new energy and so the impact on the environment).

 -
 .